Frequently Asked Questions (and answers)

 I hear that some people got special Food Drive bags in the mail but I didn’t get one.
 What gives?
 A number of letter carrier locals have entered partnerships with sponsors to provide specially marked “Food Drive” bags that get mailed to customers.
 These sponsorships help defray the costs associated with making the bags and mailing them.
 Plus, some sponsors have also backed bag distributions as well in certain regions of the country.
 So bag distribution isn’t national—at least not yet.
 And you can always use your own bags or boxes.

 Does every letter carrier take part in the Food Drive?
 As much as we would like every letter carrier to take part—and a sizable majority of them do—some letter carriers as well as some post offices opt not to take part in the national Food Drive, for a variety of reasons.
-Note that letter carrier participation in the food drive is strictly voluntary.
+Note that letter carrier participation in the Food Drive is strictly voluntary.

 How do I know whether my local letter carrier or post office is taking part in the Food Drive?
 Just call your local post office and ask to speak to your local food drive person.
-There is also a partial list of local food drive coordinators posted on the Food Drive tool kit.

 Can I donate pet food, too?
 The Food Drive is primarily a people-food food drive, but if you also want to give pet food in addition to your regular donation, food banks may be able to distribute or direct it to pet shelters and organizations in the area that have a need.